rossbachp/awesome-container-tinkering/TOOLS.md

 JenkinsX automates the development and deployment of applications by providing a set of tools and workflows tailored for Kubernetes environments.
 Jenkins X supports GitOps, Kubernetes-native pipelines, and automated promotions through environments such as staging and production.
 It integrates with popular version control systems like GitHub and GitLab and features a strong focus on automating the entire software delivery pipeline, from code commit to deployment.
 Jenkins X aims to improve the speed and reliability of software delivery with minimal manual intervention.

+### Fleet
+                              |
+[Fleet](https://fleet.rancher.io) is a lightweight GitOps solution built by Rancher (now part of SUSE) designed for massively scalable Kubernetes deployments.
+It allows you to manage thousands of clusters from a single Git repository.
+Fleet works by grouping clusters into bundles and applying GitOps workflows to ensure consistency across environments.
+It’s highly suited for edge, multi-tenant, or enterprise-scale Kubernetes setups.

+### Keel

+[Keel](https://keel.sh) is an automated deployment tool for Kubernetes that focuses on image update automation.
+It watches container registries and automatically updates Kubernetes deployments, StatefulSets, or Helm charts when a new image is pushed.
+Keel is simple to set up and works without requiring a full GitOps setup, making it ideal for small teams or use cases where pushing to Git isn’t preferred.

 ## SCM

 ### GIT